matrup01/bac_modules/README.md

 	ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn

-	plot (str) ... decides which data should be drawn (height,lat,long), default - height color (str, optional) ... changes the color of the plot, default-"tab:purple" secondary (bool, optional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False
+	plot (str) ... decides which data should be drawn (height,lat,long,ws), default - height color (str, optional) ... changes the color of the plot, default-"tab:purple" secondary (bool, optional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False